 - F.A.
 Sloan with Stout, E., Whetten-Goldstein, K., and Liang, L. (2000) Drinkers, Drivers, and Bartenders: Balancing Private Choices and Public Accountability

 - (1995) Valuing Health Care: Costs, Benefits, and Effectiveness of Pharmaceuticals and Other Medical Technologies

-- F.A.
-Sloan with A. Khwaja and S. Chung (2007) Individual Expectations and Behaviors: Evidence of the Relationships between Mortality Expectations and Smoking Decisions Journal of Risk and Uncertainty, 35, 179-201,
+- Sloan, FA; Khwaja, A; Chung, S (2007) Individual Expectations and Behaviors: Evidence of the Relationships between Mortality Expectations and Smoking Decisions Journal of Risk and Uncertainty, 35, 179-201, [doi], [abs]

 - Khwaja, A; Silverman, D; Sloan, F (2007) Time preference, time discounting, and smoking decisions Journal of Health Economics, 26, 927-949, [doi], [abs]

 - Arcidiacono, P; Sieg, H; Sloan, F (2007) Living rationally under the volcano?
 An empirical analysis of heavy drinking and smoking International Economic Review, 48, 37-65, [doi], [abs]